stuerp/foo_midi/README.md

 v2.9.0.0, 2023-08-02, *"Revenge of the FluidSynth"*

 * New: Added FluidSynth player again.
   * It can be selected after setting the path to the directory that contains the FluidSynth libraries.
-You can download FluidSynth [here](https://github.com/FluidSynth/fluidsynth/releases).
+Here you can download [FluidSynth](https://github.com/FluidSynth/fluidsynth/releases).
 Make sure you download the version that has the same CPU architecture as foobar2000 (x64 or x86).
 * New: Added .XFM as an alternative file extension for XMI files.
 * Improved: Added FluidSynth settings to preferences page.
 * Improved: MIDI standard detection